 3. Knowledge gaps.
 There may be some gaps in your experience or skills so rather than just accepting that you haven’t dealt with a particular database/platform, or perhaps are lacking in pensions knowledge, get researching these areas by having a look at the different systems or doing a spot of revision about the latest pension legislation.
 Then when you are asked about these areas you can answer that although it’s not your strength you have done some work to get more up to speed.
 The interviewer will like your new found knowledge, however, will be even more impressed that you have put in that extra effort.

 4. Push and Pull factors.
 Reasons for leaving previous and current jobs will be guaranteed questions at your interview, and your focus should be on positive reasons for going (pull) to the next job rather than negative reasons for leaving (push) the previous.
 We have all had a job that didn’t work out due to factors that we couldn’t control and your reasons for leaving will be perfectly valid, however, at interview try to remain upbeat and positive across the board including at this crucial part of the meeting.

 5. Ask for the job.
 If you work in a sales orientated position then this is a must and there are different ways you can do this.
 You could enquire about the interview process presenting the opportunity to say that you are very keen on moving onto the next stage and asking the interviewer to confirm that you are being invited back.
 You can use this to discover any reservations the interviewer may have to give you the opportunity to overcome these objections.
 For those in non-sales positions, you could just simply state that you are enthusiastic about the role and are very keen to come back for the next stage.

-If you would like any further information then please call us on 0131 292 0777 or email email@example.com.
+If you would like any further information then please email email@example.com.